Causes of Sports Injuries

 - anterior knee pain: Anterior knee pain is pain in the front of the knee under the kneecap.
 The knee will be sore and swollen due to tendon or cartilage inflammation.
 The cause is usually muscle tightness in the hamstrings or quadriceps, the major muscle groups around the thigh.

 - Little League elbow: Repetitive throwing sometimes results in pain and tenderness in the elbow.
-The ability to flex and extend the arm may be affected, but the pain typically occurs after the follow-through of the throw.
-In addition to pain, pitchers sometimes complain of loss of velocity or decreased endurance.
+The ability to flex and extend the arm may be affected, but the pain typically happens after the follow-through of the throw.
+Besides pain, pitchers sometimes complain of loss of velocity or decreased endurance.

-- swimmer's shoulder: Swimmer's shoulder is an inflammation (swelling) of the shoulder caused by the repeated stress of the overhead motion associated with swimming or throwing a ball.
-The pain typically begins intermittently but may progress to continuous pain in the back of the shoulder.
+- swimmer's shoulder: Swimmer's shoulder is an inflammation (swelling) of the shoulder caused by the repeated stress of the overhead motions used with swimming or throwing a ball.
+The pain usually begins intermittently but may become continuous pain in the back of the shoulder.

 - shin splints: Shin splints are characterized by pain and discomfort on the front of the lower parts of the legs.
-They are often caused by repeated running on a hard surface or overtraining at the beginning of a season.
+They're often caused by repeated running on a hard surface or overtraining at the beginning of a season.

-- spondylolysis: Spondylolysis often results from trauma or from repetitive flexing, then overextension, twisting, or compression of the back muscles.
+- spondylolysis: Spondylolysis often results from constant overextension, which puts too much stress on the bones of the lower back.
 This can cause persistent lower back pain.
 Spondylolysis is commonly seen in kids who participate in soccer, football, weight lifting, gymnastics, wrestling, and diving.

 Overuse injuries can be caused or aggravated by: